CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/guides/pipeline-handler.rst

 Of course we also need to handle the corresponding actions to stop streaming on a device, Add the following to the ``stop`` function, to stop the stream with the `streamOff`_ function and release all buffers.
+Additionally we need to cancel pending requests, the reason will become clearer in the next section.

 .. _streamOff: https://libcamera.org/api-html/classlibcamera_1_1V4L2VideoDevice.html#a61998710615bdf7aa25a046c8565ed66